BabyKangaroo117/Frugl-APP/LivingDocument.md

 - User has no internet connection and selects previous orders

 ### Joseph Porrino
-### Use Case API Handler
+### Use Case Automated Webscraper

-__Name__: API Handler
+__Name__: Webscaper

-__Actors__: User and grocery list
+__Actors__: Github Action

 __Flow of events__:
-1. User click’s button to send items in grocery list to API handler (Trigger)
+1. Github action triggers webscraper to collect data
-2. API handler makes requests to each API.
+2. Webscraper organizes data into a json
-3. API handler receives data from API’s (Postcondition)
+3. Request is made to database
-4. Data can now be used for analysis.
+4. Data is inserted into tables in database

 __Entry__:
-- API authentication
+- Github action
-- Request to REST API
+- Request to database API

 __Exit__:
-- Recieve data from API's
+- Success in data sent to database
-- Request denied
+- Error scraping price data
-- Item does not exist.
-No data
+- No connection to database

 __Extensions__:
 - None

 __Exceptions__:
-- Item doesn't exist at any store
+- Website changes layout breaking webscraper
-- Item spelled wrong
+- Database is not running

 ### Mansib Syed Ahmed
 ### Use Case: Creating a Shopping List